-Definition A textual description of the environmental event, circumstance or condition as the cause of injury.
-Justification The narrative of the injury event is important as it identifies features of the event not necessarily revealed by coded data.
+Definition A textual description of the environmental event, circumstance or condition as the necessarily revealed by coded data.

-Guide for useText description should include information relating to the circumstances prior to and surrounding the trauma event (including place of injury and activity), and what 'went wrong' to cause the trauma event, and any environmental factors.
+Justification The narrative of the injury event is important as it identifies features of the event not and surrounding the trauma event (including place of injury and activity), and what

+Guide for use Text description should include information relating to the circumstances prior to

+'went wrong' to cause the trauma event, and any environmental factors.